 Read a Medium article on The Magic of Semantic Interaction Design to get a high level overview of the book.

-Corporate training and university guest lectures based on the book are available in half day, full day or multi-day amounts of detail.
+Corporate training and university guest lectures based on the book are available in half day, full day or multi-day increments.
 Please contact firstname.lastname@example.org for a prospectus.

 Book jacket description: